hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `enabled` - (Required) Set to true to deploy the application gateway ingress controller to this cluster.

-* `application_gateway_id` - (Optional) Integrate the application gateway ingress controller with the application gateway with the given ID.
+* `gateway_id` - (Optional) Integrate the application gateway ingress controller with the application gateway with the given ID.
 See [this](https://docs.microsoft.com/en-us/azure/application-gateway/tutorial-ingress-controller-add-on-existing) page for further details.

 * `subnet_cidr` - (Optional) Create an application gateway using the subnet CIDR and then integrate the application gateway ingress controller with the gateway.
 See [this](https://docs.microsoft.com/en-us/azure/application-gateway/tutorial-ingress-controller-add-on-new) page for further details.